python/cpython/Doc/howto/clinic.rst

        c: int
    [clinic start generated output]*/

-We now want to make the *b* parameter keyword-only.
+We now want to make the *b* parameter keyword-only;
+however, we'll have to wait two releases before making this change, as mandated by Python's backwards-compatibility policy (see :pep:`387`).
-For this example, imagine we're in the development phase for Python 3.12, meaning we can deprecate positional use of *b* earliest in Python 3.14 and onward (see :pep:`387` -- *Backwards Compatibility Policy*).
+For this example, imagine we're in the development phase for Python 3.12: that means we'll be allowed to introduce deprecation warnings in Python 3.12 whenever the *b* parameter is passed positionally, and we'll be allowed to make it keyword-only in Python 3.14 at the earliest.

-We can do that using the ``* [from ...]``` syntax, by adding the line ``* [from 3.14]`` right above the *b* parameter::
+We can use Argument Clinic to emit the desired deprecation warnings using the ``* [from ...]``` syntax, by adding the line ``* [from 3.14]`` right above the *b* parameter::

    /*[clinic input]